Dr James Buckley

 Member of British Ecological Society, European Society for Evolutionary Biology and Genetics Society

-I am currently teaching on BIOL132 and BIOL214, as well as contributing to the introductory module (BIOL135) and field courses (BIOL123) run throughout the year.
+I am currently teaching on BIOL132 and BIOL214, as well as contributing to the introductory statistics modules in the 1st and 2nd years.
+I am involved in various day-long field courses (BIOL135) and longer residential field courses (BIOL123) that run throughout the year.

-I am a personal tutor for the Foundation Year in Biological Sciences (teaching on modules GEES001 and BIO014).
+I am a personal tutor on the Conservation Biology degree, as well as the Foundation Year in Biological Sciences (teaching on modules GEES001 and BIO014).

 Climate change is driving shifts in species distributions and reshuffling local communities, yet our understanding of species' responses to such changes is limited.
 My research focuses on ecological and evolutionary responses to ongoing climate change, and in particular adaptation to the predicted shifts in community composition and altered interactions with other organisms.
 In my research I have worked mostly with plants and invertebrates and used a range of techniques, including metabolomics, genomics and field experiments, to assess varaition in putatively adaptive traits.
 Through such a research programme, I aim to provide insight into those species most vulnerable to future environmental change.